 But a duty could arise when it creates a hazard for patrons walking on the carpet and the area.
 So the danger should be marked upon discovery to warn the customers of the dangerous risk.

 Otherwise, your money recovery may be limited for:

 - Assumption of risk

-The owner of a restaurant can be held responsible when their lack of actions harms a customer or employee.
+The restaurant owner can be held responsible when their lack of actions harms a customer or employee.

 - For example, when they caused or created conditions, they had a standard of duty to ensure they were safe.

 - So this could be improperly maintained chairs that pose a danger to the customer.

 - The owner may be held responsible for one of the employees' actions, such as an employee assaulting a customer.